alanjding/RubikTreeLang/README.md

 ### Enter-if-nonzero brackets `{`, `}`

 At an open enter-if-nonzero bracket, the interpreter checks whether the global byte is `0`.
 If _not_, then the code's program counter enters the brackets and goes along until it hits the corresponding close enter-if-nonzero bracket.
 Once the program counter reaches the close enter-if-nonzero bracket, it goes back to the corresponding open enter-if-unequal bracket, and the condition (whether the payload of the cell under the read-write head is equal) is checked again.

-One can think of this as a while loop with an implicit counter down to zero.
+### Enter-if-zero brackets `[`, `]`

+Works in the same way as the enter-if-nonzero brackets but enters if (and only if) the global byte is `0`.

+N.B.: nothing will stop you from intermixing `{` and `[` (e.g. `{[}]`), but the interpreter's behavior is undefined in this case!

 ### Traverse down `v` and traverse up `^`